danparnella/rails_challenge_movie_theater/Thoughts.md

     - Revenue by day of the week
 - Site must work on mobile
 - Capture thought processes in Readme file
-- Push code to GitHub and delpoy to Heroku (provide both links when finished)
+- Push code to GitHub and deploy to Heroku (provide both links when finished)

 ## Modeling
 - Created [DB Diagram](https://dbdiagram.io/d/60a2e757b29a09603d154743)